Graphs¶

 , recompute the pebble digraph.
 UseTrue

-only if you are certain that the pebble game digraph is consistent with the graph.dim (int)
+only if you are certain that the pebble game digraph is consistent with the graph.prob (float) – bound on the probability of a randomized algorithm to yield false negatives

 - Return type: